Donagh MacDonagh: Legal career

-Writing
+Writing career

-In 1934 he and Niall Sheridan self published Twenty Poems with each contributing ten poems.
+In 1934 he and Niall Sheridan self-published Twenty Poems with each contributing ten poems.
 He published three volumes of poetry: "Veterans and Other Poems" (1941), The Hungry Grass (1947) and A Warning to Conquerors (1968).
 He also edited the Oxford Book of Irish Verse (1958) with Lennox Robinson.

 He also wrote poetic dramas and ballad operas.
 One play, Happy As Larry, was translated into a number of languages.
 He had three other plays produced: God's Gentry (1951, a ballad opera about the tinkers), Lady Spider (1959, about Deirdre of the Sorrows and the Three sons of Ussna) and Step in the Hollow a piece of situation comedy nonsense.

 He also wrote short stories; staged the first Irish production of ‘’Murder in the Cathedral’’ with Liam Redmond, later his brother-in-law; and was a popular broadcaster on Radio Éireann.

+Personal life and death

+He was married twice, to Maura Smyth and, following her death, to her sister, Nuala Smyth.
+He had four children, two with Maura, and two with Nuala.